 Credits are earned by a combination of Prior Learning Assessment (PLA), examinations and courses.
-A limited number of credits are accepted from the nursing license.

-Legal Services\
+Legal Services

 This area of study is designed for legal assistants, paralegals and providers of legal services to the community.
 This is not an appropriate area of study for legal secretaries and legal librarians.